Flux-Crypto/Flux/apps/backend/README.md

 To develop the API, here are a few steps to get started:

 1. Create an endpoint in `src/routes`.
-Be sure to update route parameters in `types/routeParams.ts`.
+Be sure to add the route params typing in [routeOptions.ts](src/lib/types/routeOptions.ts).

-2. If it's a new base route, register it in `src/index.ts`.
-Also, update `docs/options.ts` accordingly.
+2. If it's a new root route, register it in [app.ts](src/app.ts).
+Also, update [swaggerOptions.ts](src/lib/swaggerOptions.ts) accordingly.

 3. Create a `.json` schema in `docs/schemas`, naming it consistently with the route (or extend on an existing one if not a base route).
 Structure it according to [OpenAPI 3.0.3 standards](https://swagger.io/specification/).